bradleyoesch/dotfiles/README.md

-# .dotfiles
+# dotfiles

-These are my dotfiles.
-Take anything you want, but at your own risk.
+These them there them dotfiles.

 ## New Computer Setup